twilio-labs/serverless-toolkit/packages/plugin-serverless/README.md

   -p, --profile=profile                Shorthand identifier for your profile.

-  -t, --environment=environment        [default: dev] The environment name (domain suffix) you want to use for your
-                                       deployment

   -u, --username=username              A specific API key or account SID to be used for deployment.
 Uses fields in .env
                                        otherwise